zeliechowaiki/phase-0-git-basics-lab/README.md

     ...
 ```

-Each failed test includes an explanation.
+We've only shown the first failure above, but in your terminal, you should see
+explanations for all six failed tests.

-In the first test seen above, for instance, it says `this lab has a folder named my-repository`, followed by `AssertionError: no folder name "my-repository" was found`.
+In the first test seen above, for instance, it says `this lab has a folder named
+my-repository`, followed by `AssertionError: no folder name "my-repository" was
+found`.

 This first test is looking specifically for a folder, `my-repository`, to exist
 inside this lab's main directory (or "folder").
 You probably have a theory on